RLlib

 RLlib Examples: Get to know

-quickly through examples.
+RLlibquickly through examples.

 Resume training

-will continue to use the same configuration as was set in the original experiment.
+With respect to SMARTS/examples/e12_rllib examples, if you want to continue an aborted experiment, you can set resume_training=True.
+But note that resume_training=True will continue to use the same configuration as was set in the original experiment.

-To make changes to a started experiment, you can edit the latest experiment file in ./results
+To make changes to a started experiment, you can edit the latest experiment file in ./results.

 Or if you want to start a new experiment but train from an existing checkpoint, you will need to look into How to Save and Load Trial Checkpoints.